Cabin in the Sky (film): Production

-According to liner notes in the CD reissue of the film's soundtrack, Freed and Minnelli sought input from black leaders before production began on the film.
+According to notes within the reissue of the CD soundtrack, Freed and Minnelli sought input from black leaders before production began on the film.

 The script was submitted before production to the NAACP.
-In a letter to the Editor, a writer of the film said he received a letter "congratulating [them] on the treatment of this black fable, which avoided cliches and racial stereotypes."
+In a letter to the editor in The New York Times, a writer of the film said he received a letter "congratulating [them] on the treatment of this black fable, which avoided clichés and racial stereotypes."

 Stock footage of Arnold Gillespie's famous muslin-sock tornado from The Wizard of Oz was reused in this film for the scene where the cyclone destroys the nightclub.
-Coincidentally, director Vincente Minnelli would marry actress Judy Garland, who played Dorothy Gale in that film, two years after Cabin in the Sky was released.